GetStream/stream-chat-android/documentation/docs/ui/channel_list/binding_view_models.md

 channelListHeaderViewModel.bindView(channelListHeaderView, viewLifecycleOwner)
 channelListViewModel.bindView(channelListView, viewLifecycleOwner)
 ```

+> `bindView` sets listeners on the view and the ViewModel, so any additional listeners should be set _after_ calling `bindView`.

 This is how default channel list should look like:

 | Light Mode | Dark Mode |